AutomaticCraftingTable/traefik-environment/readme.md

 Everything with `*.localhost` will be resolved to `127.0.0.1` so there's no need to edit `/etc/hosts` file.

-The environment uses domain names matching: `*.blumilk.localhost`.
+The environment uses domain names matching: `*.vama.localhost`.

 ## Certificates

 We're using *mkcert* to generate self-signed certificates to support https in local development.
-These certificates will cover a local domain ***.blumilk.localhost**.
+These certificates will cover a local domain ***.vama.localhost**.

 Keep in mind that *X.509 wildcard certificates* only go **one level deep**.
-So a domain `a.blumilk.localhost` is valid but `a.b.blumilk.localhost` is not.
+So a domain `a.vama.localhost` is valid but `a.b.vama.localhost` is not.

 Certificates will be valid for **2 years**.